Cash and Money Market Funds vs. Bonds: Which is Better?

 Another important consideration related to the movement in interest rates is the yield at which the proceeds from an investment are reinvested.
 Interest and principal payments are reinvested at whatever going rate the market dictates when they are received, not at a constant rate.
 As rates fall, maturing bonds with higher yields are replaced with lower-yielding bonds, reducing income.
 Conversely, as rates rise, a portfolio’s income rises as low-yielding bonds are replaced with higher-yielding ones.
 Reinvestment risk is a function of interest rate volatility and the maturity structure of the underlying investment.

 The outlook for interest rates is critical when allocating an investment portfolio, especially when cash and longer-term bonds offer similar yields.
 Cash can be an important tool when navigating periods of rising interest rates, but only after considering reinvestment risk and the potential opportunity cost of capital appreciation should rates fall.
-An active fixed income manager can implement views on interest rates, the market, and the economy when constructing a bond portfolio.
+When constructing a bond portfolio, an active fixed income manager can implement views on interest rates, the market, and the economy.
 Decisions such as yield curve positioning, credit quality, and duration exposure can work to reduce risk and take advantage of developments in interest rates.

 BOND CONCEPTS BY MADISON INVESTMENTS